nawkboy/nawkboy.github.io/reference_by_chapter/UserStoryRuler.md

 # User Story Ruler: Useful References

 Affinity estimation, user story rulers, and reference stories are very closely related concepts.
 I frequently see these described using a variety of terminology.
 To my mind, there isn’t any significant danger of differing terminology causing significant confusion in this case, so I am happy with almost any terms people find useful.
-(I would never say this of a term such as “unit testing” in which lack of common understanding can be very problematic.)
+(I would never say this of a term such as “unit testing,” where lack of common understanding can be very problematic.)

 Relevant Google search terms which might be useful for you:

  * Affinity Estimation
- * White Elephant Sizing (also: Elephant Board)
+ * White Elephant Sizing (*also* Elephant Board)
  * User Story Ruler
  * Reference User Story